hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 ## Cell-level quality metrics
 To determine low quality cells that should be removed from the analysis, various metrics are assessed.
+Visualizations of these metrics aid in determining the filtering thresholds for removal of the low quality cells.
 Below, we present visualizations to display these metrics across cells within each sample in our dataset.

 ### Cell counts